 Jesus Christ wants to be the Lord of your life!

 God loves us so much, that He has provided us with a Comforter, His Holy Spirit to be with us always.
 This is why we need to meditate upon His Word!
 It is our necessary essential spiritual food!
 Yes Lord “Give us today our daily bread…” Start by spending time in the Proverbs!

 Wisdom for Leaders

-What is so very interesting his father Ahaz was just the opposite and worshipped idol gods?
-He was wicked and he actually nailed the doors to the Temple shut!
+What is so very interesting King Hezekiah's father Ahaz was just the opposite.
+He worshipped idol gods?
+He was a wicked man, and he actually nailed the doors to the Temple shut!
 King Hezekiah instead diligently worked to restore the Temple and tore down the altars of the idol gods.
-When he became deathly ill the Lord’s prophet came to him and said; Put your house in order because you are going to die and will not recover.”
+When KIng Hezekiah became deathly ill the Lord’s prophet came to him and said; Put your house in order because you are going to die and will not recover.”
 II Kings 20.
 King Hezekiah fervently prayed to the Lord.
-The Lord granted his prayer, healed him and actually gave him another fifteen years to live.
+The Lord granted his prayer request.
+He healed him and actually gave him another fifteen years to live.
 Look at God!

 The Proverbs are powerful!
 Never underestimate the power of the Lord!
 “All things are possible.”
 With Him!
 Matthew 18.
 “These are more Proverbs of Solomon, copied by the men of Hezekiah King of Judah: It is a glory of God to conceal a matter; to search out a matter is the glory of kings.”

 True humility is honorable in the eyes of the Lord.
 The Lord knows us from the inside out.
 Jesus also uses this particular Proverbs as a parable.
 Notice how many will fight to sit up front.
 Allow the Lord first place in your life and it will not matter where you sit.
 Here in the Proverb we learn; "Put not forth thyself in the presence of the king, and stand not in the presence of great men: